ToolBook

 What is the difference between a service charge and a tip?

-A service charge is a mandatory or near-mandatory levy added by the restaurant to your bill, typically 10%.
+A service charge is a mandatory or near-mandatory levy added by the restaurant to your bill, typically 5-15%.
 A tip is a voluntary, direct payment from the diner to the staff.
-Under Central Consumer Protection Authority guidelines, restaurant service charges are optional and can be waived on request.
-If a service charge is already on your bill, you are not obligated to tip additionally.
+If a service charge is already on your bill, additional tipping is usually optional.

 Yes, significantly.
-In the US, 18–22% is the norm in restaurants.
-In the UK, 10–15% is standard.
-In Japan and many European countries, tipping is not expected and can be considered impolite.
-Always check local custom before travelling.
+In the US, 18-22% is the norm in restaurants.
+In the UK, 10-15% is standard.
+In Japan, tipping is not expected and can be considered impolite.
+In Australia, tipping is appreciated but not mandatory.
+Always check local custom.

 How does the bill split work?

-How much should I tip a food delivery rider?
+How much should I tip for delivery orders?

 Should I calculate the tip on the pre-service-charge amount?